Internship are available to students enrolled in one of two dozen member-schools of the Shepherd Higher Education Consortium on Poverty (SHECP).

 A letter of recommendation from a professor or supervisor is also required.

-If accepted to the program, the resume, letter of recommendation, and some essays will be shared with the agency supervisor at the organization where you are eventually placed.
+If accepted to the program, the resume, letter of recommendation, and some essays will be shared with the agency supervisor an organization with which you may be matched.

-Thank you for applying to the SHECP Internship Program.
 Upon completion of this page, you will receive a copy of your application to the email address provided in your application.
-If you do not receive a copy, notify Amy DeHart at email@example.com immediately.
-Your application will be received by the designee at your institution and the SHECP Internship Program director after which you will be contacted by a representative at your school to schedule your interview.
+If you do not receive a copy, immediately notify Amy DeHart at email@example.com.

-If offered a position in the program, you will need to accept or decline the offer.
+If offered a position in the internship program, you will need to accept or decline the offer.
+If you accept the offer, you must complete a 2020 Participation Agreement and a W-9 Form.